HaoBytes/MIRA/README.md

 ---
 ## Training

-For distributed training on irregular medical data:
+MIRA can be trained on either CPU or GPU environments.
+The training script automatically handles model initialization, dataset loading, and checkpointing.
+Below we provide example commands for common setups.
+For training on irregular medical data:

 ```bash
 python torch_dist_run.py main.py \